pzembrod/cc64/File-formats.md

 a bit and treats a screen as 24 lines of 41 characters and 1 line of 40.
 Still no newlines.

-### UltraFORTH screens on a 1541
+### UltraForth screens on a 1541

-UltraFORTH stores 169 screens of source per 1541 disk, bypassing the file system, using block-read and block-write commands.
+UltraForth stores 169 screens of source per 1541 disk, bypassing the file system, using block-read and block-write commands.
 The directory of such a disk is empty; all blocks are marked as allocated in the disk's BAM (Block Allocation Map).
 The cc64 sources lived on 2 disks (I outgrew the first